 Despite our potential pending arrest, we also spent our last days enjoying the beach, the sea, the square and Athens.
 We had a couple of evenings together with Thodoris and Mina, who generous as always, brought the boys some new Fall duds.
 Katerina made her famous spaghetti and an amazing leek pie for the whole family one night last week, and the kids got to play together one more time.

-We also had a surprise visit from our school friends, Natallia, Arthur and Edward this week from Denver by way of Russia and Italy.
+We also had a surprise visit from Aspen Academy friends, Natallia, Arthur and Edward this week from Denver by way of Russia and Italy.
 We celebrated Arthur’s 8th birthday poolside at their lovely house with a day full of swimming, soccer, great food and wine.
 In the taxi going home, a sleepy Peter proclaimed, “I had a blast today.”
 Michael concurred as enthusiastically as one can with half closed eyes.

 We spent one last evening around the Acropolis, walking from Thiseio to Plaka.
 Demetri and the boys scampered up the rocks on the hill itself while Papou and I walked the boring way, past the Ancient Agora and up the hill.
 It was a beautiful evening to be out; the humidity was low and the temperature was perfect.
 We had dinner at το Καφενειο, a traditional-with-a-twist taverna we really love.
 Oh, and it’s right next to Papou’s high school, another favorite Athens monuments.